mdapena/pyventus/docs/index.md

 !!! example "Next steps"

 	<p style='text-align: justify;' markdown>
-	    Feel free to experiment and build upon this example to explore the full potential of Pyventus in your own projects.
+	    &emsp;&emsp;Feel free to experiment and build upon this example to explore the full potential of Pyventus in your own projects.
 You can register **additional event handlers**, handle **events with different event types** or **metadata**, implement **custom event emitters** and **event linkers** based on your application's requirements.
 	</p>